fastapi/fastapi/typing_doc.md

 def hi(to: Annotated[str, doc("A user name"), doc("A pet name")]) -> None: ...
 ```

-Implementors can consider this invalid and are not required to support this to be considered conformant.
+Implementers can consider this invalid and are not required to support this to be considered conformant.

-Nevertheless, as it might be difficult to enforce it on developers, implementors can opt to support one of the `doc()` declarations.
+Nevertheless, as it might be difficult to enforce it on developers, implementers can opt to support one of the `doc()` declarations.

 In that case, the suggestion would be to support the first one (just to simplify that implementation, as that would be the first one to be found when iterating over the `Annotated` parameters).